-Thanks to Oxford’s Body Politic you can now watch them live, grab a few tips and ask them questions in a live Q&A session with the hip hop dance stars, in the new monthly Live Lockdown Sessions.
+Thanks to Oxford’s Body Politic you can now watch them live, grab a few tips and ask them questions in a live Q&A session in a series of new monthly Live Lockdown Sessions.

 Jackie Kibuka’s Hip Hop class (see main picture) is up next on Friday July 3.
 The authentic, passionate and versatile movement artist has over 10 years experienced featured in Breaking Convention, London Fashion Week, Diversity Live, ITV Loose Women, Got to Dance S1, Everyone’s Talking about Jamie (film), or Some Like It Hip Hop.

 She will be followed by Emma Houston demonstrating Breaking on Friday 7 August and Jordan Douglas featuring Krump on Friday 4 September.

 Aimed at 12-16 year olds, the three 50 minute sessions will be hosted on Instagram live, followed by a 10 minute Q&A session delivered by Body Politic, using collated questions from young people in Oxford.